Tiff Needell: Other work

 On 7 February 1999, Needell drove a McLaren F1 XP5 prototype to set the fastest lap record at the Millbrook Proving Ground in Bedfordshire, over a 2-mile (3.2 km) banked circuit, top speed test: An average speed of 195.3 mph (314.3 km/h) was attained, with a maximum speed of 200.8 mph (323.2 km/h).

 In 2018 Needell started as a presenter with Lovecars. mainly for their car reviews on YouTube. together with co-host Paul Woodman.
 Notable reviews include the world's first Tesla race car, together with an ongoing series of Tiff Talks, where regular motoring news is discussed.

 He writes for the magazine Modern Classic, together with a regular motor racing news feature on Drive Tribe.

 Needell has lent his voice to the first and second games in the TOCA Touring Car series for British video game developer Codemasters.
 His voice is also featured in the Ferrari Challenge and Le Mans 24 Hours video game for racing game developer Eutechnyx.
 He also features in the video games Race Pro and GTR Evolution racing an Aston Martin DBR9.
 Additionally, he is the voice of the Road Angel road safety device and GPS speed camera alert system, as well as the face on their advertising campaigns.
 He was the launching announcer for the high speed Rita roller coaster at Alton Towers, as well as narrating several Discovery Channel documentaries.

-Thruxton Circuit has an exclusive deal which enables customers to pay £150 for three laps of fast-paced driving and drifting with Needell.
+Thruxton Circuit has an exclusive deal which enables customers to pay £175 for three laps of fast-paced driving and drifting with Needell.
 The laps are filmed from within the car and feature his commentary and conversation with the passenger.

 Needell has also presented the world series of Powerboat racing throughout the United Kingdom.
 Working with Greenlight TV and Powerboat GP, Needell regularly commentates, casts voice-overs and interviews drivers.
 His latest appearance during the world championship race in Nottingham on 1 September 2013 saw the climatic result of the Powerboat F2 Series come to a thrilling end.

+Starting in 2025 Needell has appeared as an occasional presenter on Richard Hammond's Drivetribe YouTube channel, generally doing new car reviews.
+Needell had previously made several guest appearances on the channel.

 Personal life

-He lives in Wiltshire with his wife Patsy and his three sons, Jack, Harry and George.
-His younger brother Chris is a team manager for Barwell Motorsports team who currently race the Lamborghini Huracan GT3.
+As of 2009, Needell lived in Wiltshire with his wife Patsy and his three sons, Jack, Harry and George.
+As of 2016, his younger brother Chris is a team manager for Barwell Motorsports team.

 In November 2006, Needell was cleared of 'failing to supply details in relation to a speeding ticket', and the accompanying speeding offence by Pontypridd magistrates.
 He was defended by Nick Freeman, otherwise known as Mr. Loophole, who also defended former colleague Jeremy Clarkson on a similar case.

 He is a football fan and supports Southampton.
-He is also an active user of Twitter.
+He is also an active user of X (formerly Twitter).

 He also works as an after-dinner speaker.